André Forcier

 André Forcier (born Marc-André Forcier on July 19, 1947) is a Canadian film director and screenwriter.
 His work has been linked to Latin American magic realism by its use of fantasy but is firmly rooted in Quebec's reality.
 His unromanticized, even Rabelaisian, portraits of people on the fringe of society, especially in Bar Salon, Au clair de la lune, Une Historie inventée, Le Vent du Wyoming and The Countess of Baton Rouge, blend observations of minutia of everyday life with elements of fantasy and imaginary.

 He became interested in film while still at college, won a Radio-Canada contest with his first 8-mm film, and in 1966 financed and produced his first 16-mm film.

 His wife, Linda Pinet, has been co-producer and co-writer of many of his films.
 The two cofounded the independent film studio Les Films du Paria.
 Pinet was solely a producer, not a co-writer, of his 2024 film Ababooned (Ababouiné), although the couple's sons, François Pinet-Forcier and Renaud Pinet-Forcier, were co-writers.

+In 2018 he was the subject of Des histoires inventées, a documentary film by Jean-Marc E. Roy.
+He subsequently collaborated directly with Roy as co-director of the 2025 docufiction film Cardboard City (Ville Jacques-Carton).